NicoloCavalli95horses/KMS-web-testing/content/01 Notes/prototype pollution.md

 A popular JavaScript utility library, Lodash, implements input filtering to injection sinks against prototype defining keywords, such as __proto__, constructor, and prototype [[(Hakim, 2023)]]

+Sometimes developers try to fix prototype pollution implementing a partial fix.
+Checking for the value of `__proto__` is not enough to secure a statement from the issue, because `constructor` or `prototype` can still be used in a malicious way [[(Kluban, Mannan, et al., 2024)]]

 ---
 ## References
 - https://learn.snyk.io/lesson/prototype-pollution/